bll123/tcl-awthemes/README.txt

    - add ttk::theme::<theme> package names so that the option db can be used to set the theme and the old setTheme and ttk::themes procedures may be used.
+   - Breaking change:
-   - theme name changes to prevent conflicts with the originals. arc -> awarc, black -> awblack, breeze -> awbreeze, clearlooks -> awclearlooks, winxpblue -> awwinxpblue,
+     Theme name changes to prevent conflicts with the originals. arc -> awarc, black -> awblack, breeze -> awbreeze, clearlooks -> awclearlooks, winxpblue -> awwinxpblue.
+     Required due to the addition of the ttk::theme::<theme> package names.

 9.5.1.1 (2020-11-16)
    - update licensing information